 It’s rare but a casual dress code on your invitation means you can more or less wear whatever takes your fancy.
 Even so, it’s always best to keep things on the right side of relaxed.
 In other words, it’s probably not wise to show up in a T-shirt and flip-flops – regardless of how hot it is outside.

 In short, cocktail attire means tailoring with a twist.
-For example, wear that patterned two-piece suit but perhaps swap the shirt for a plain white or printed tee.
+For example, wear that patterned or bold colour two-piece suit but swap the dress shirt for a band collar version or even a plain white tee.

 Again, separates will work just as well as a suit.
-Try wearing a statement jacket with pared-back trousers and an unassuming shirt.
+Try wearing a statement jacket with pared-back trousers and an unassuming shirt or polo.
 Remember, no two items of clothing should ever be fighting one another for attention.

 Key Summer Wedding Looks